Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 4. Under General Settings specify which servers to use.
 You may accept connections from all networks available or from specific hosts.
 If you choose the latter option, you need to specify the host names or IP addresses.

 5. Click OK and then Yes when prompted to start a local CUPS server.
-After the server has started YaST will return to the Printer Configurations screen.
+After the server has started, YaST returns to the Printer Configurations screen.
 Click Refresh list to see the printers detected so far.

 17.2.2 Using print servers other than CUPS Edit source